 4.12 Director Absences.
 Grid Representatives or At-Large Directors expecting to be absent from a Board of Directors or Standing Committee meeting may contact an At-Large Alternate and request that the At-Large Alternate attend and participate such meeting in his or her stead.
 The Director also shall communicate to either the President, Vice President, Executive Director, or Standing Committee chair his or her expected absence and contact with an At-Large Alternate.
 If a Director fails to communicate his or her expected absence to the HDC, as provided in the preceding sentence, the Director’s absence shall constitute an “Unexcused Absence”.

 4.13 Removal of Directors.
-A Director may be removed at any time for “cause” upon the affirmative vote of 60 percent of all Directors then in office, excluding the Director proposed for removal.
+A Director may be removed at any time for “cause” upon the affirmative vote of two -thirds of all Directors then in office.
 For this purpose “cause” means (a) the Director’s Absence from three consecutive regular Board of Directors or Standing Committee meetings, (b) the Director’s Unexcused Absence from five regular Board of Directors or Standing Committee meetings during any term year, (c) the Director’s conviction of a felony or commission of fraud or other serious misconduct involving dishonesty, (d) willful conduct by the Director that materially injures HDC, (e) the Director’s breach of, or non-adherence to, any contractual agreement with HDC or the Director’s duty of loyalty to HDC, or (f) the Director’s violation of Sections 12.1 through 12.4.
 Upon such removal, the seat shall be deemed vacant and subject to the provisions of Section 4.7.

 Meetings of the Board of Directors